 Check Upcoming Persian Language Courses

-Armenian School of Languages and Cultures - ASPIRANTUM is organizing a 16 weeks Persian language semester in Yerevan, Armenia.
-The 16 weeks Persian language school will start on August 22, 2021 and will last till December 10, 2021 (111 days, 320 hours of Persian language instruction).Learn More
+Armenian School of Languages and Cultures - ASPIRANTUM is organizing the second 16 weeks Persian language semester in Yerevan, Armenia.
+The second 16 weeks semester program of Persian language will start on January 16, 2022, and will last till May 7, 2022 (111 days, 320 hours of Persian language instruction).Learn More